cosmos/cosmos-sdk/CONTRIBUTING.md

 [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 Additionally, each PR should only address a single issue.

-Pull requests are merged automatically using [`A:automerge` action](https://mergify.io/features/auto-merge).
+Pull requests are merged automatically using the automerge functionality of Github.

 NOTE: when merging, GitHub will squash commits and rebase on top of the main.